A hub for interdisciplinary scholarship, support and learning disruption.

 Engagement and inclusivity

-This theme is about recognising that different individuals and groups face different challenges when it comes to accessing higher education.
-It is concerned with removing the obstacles that prevent certain groups engaging with our schools of management and of business.
-It focuses on the ways in which the intersection of class, race, culture, gender, geography and belief determine who can access learning.
+This theme is about recognising that different individuals and groups face different challenges when it comes to participating in higher education.
+It is concerned with how we can transform our pedagogies and curricula to facilitate successful transitions into, through and out of Higher Education for all our students.
+It focuses on the ways in which the intersection of class, race, culture, gender, geography and belief determine who can engage with learning and participate in academic communities.
 It seeks to assess how the delivery of management education impacts on the perceived value of higher learning in intellectual, ethical, social, political and economic terms.
-If learning is about exciting a romance for ideas, this theme is concerned with how far and wide that romance can and should be shared.

 Our technology theme is about better understanding how learners and educators engage with developments in hardware, software, changing environments and practice.
 It is about assessing the ways in which the digital revolution will disrupt higher education and preparing for the threats and opportunities that such disruption brings.
 Practically this involves collaborating with students and industry to transform learning environments, experimenting with virtual technology, and assessing how old and new approaches to education might be combined to advance the learning and wellbeing of all involved.

-This theme is unashamedly about the theory and practice of scholarship in higher education.
+This theme is about the theory and practice of scholarship in higher education.
 It is about critical exploration of learning and teaching across a range of traditions and contexts with a view to shaping what we know and how we teach.
-This theme has a particular emphasis on the role of the teacher in shaping, facilitating or destroying learning relationships.
+This theme has a particular emphasis on the role of the teacher in shaping and facilitating learning relationships.
 It is also about challenging what counts as scholarship and the methods we used to advance understanding.
 More narrowly, it considers what it means to survive and thrive when it comes to the teaching components of a HE career.

 We regularly release working papers, systematic reviews and short films on the work of the centre, including free events on advanced teaching and learning.